-The Olympus E-510 and the Olympus E-400 are two digital cameras that were announced, respectively, in March 2007 and September 2006.
+The Olympus E-510 and the Olympus E-400 are two digital cameras that were officially introduced, respectively, in March 2007 and September 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 10 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-510 and the Olympus E-400.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Olympus E-510 and the Olympus E-400 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-510 – represents the basis for the calculations across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-510 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-400 is somewhat smaller (5 percent) than the Olympus E-510.
 Moreover, the E-400 is markedly lighter (19 percent) than the E-510.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the E-510 nor the E-400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Four Thirds Lens Catalog.